Xiashangning/BigSurface/README.md

 - Surface Type Cover                            **Done**

   > The code is based on VoodooI2CHID.kext, but added **integrated and hot pluggable touchpad&keyboard support**.
+  > For macOS Monterey multitouch and gesture support, you need to modify info.plist in BigSurface.kext.
+Under Root > IOKitPersonalities > Surface Type Cover Driver, change IOProbeScore from 300 to 9300. **This will break multitouch support in Big Sur, so if you wish to dual boot these two, make sure to have MinKernel set to 21.00.0.** The rest of the kexts integrated into BigSurface remain the same, so no changes are needed.
+You can make two copies of just the BigSurface kext (one without integrated kexts) and have one with this fix and MinKernel (be sure to set MaxKernel to **20.99.9** in your Big Sur one so that there are duplicate loading issues).
 - Battery status--Surface Serial Hub            **Most Important**
   > See https://github.com/linux-surface/surface-aggregator-module.
   > To obtain the battery readout, one needs to register the operation handler for _SAN device(called via _SAN.RQST) and send the request to SSH device.